banfieldlab/BanfieldLabProjects/README.md

 # BanfieldLabProjects
-An index describing the public and private repositories that Banfield lab members can request access to.
+An index describing the public and private repositories created by Banfield lab members.

-Please slack an administrator with your username and the project name below to get access.
+Please slack an administrator with your username and the project name below to get access to a listed private repository.

 ### Projects